vippsas/vipps-login-api/vipps-login-api-faq.md

 * The legal requirement and/or the reason why you need to use NIN to achieve required user identification.

-## Who can get access to account numbers and how?

-Access to account numbers is a paid service.
-Merchants need to order access to account numbers separately by sending an email to accessuserinfo@vipps.no.
-In the email you should specify:

-* Merchant name
-* Organization number
-* Name and number of the sale unit from [portal.vipps.no](https://portal.vipps.no)
-* Information on how you plan to use the account numbers

 ## Who can get access to Vipps Login from phone number and how?

 Vipps Login from phone number has been developed to support use-cases where